Borrowed Bites

 • Use very cold butter and cream.
 This will help the dough rise and make the scones fluffy.

-• To avoid dry scones, don't overbake them.
-You'll know they are done when they are golden on the bottom and the tops look dry.
+• Don't overbake them.
+They are done when they are golden on the bottom and the tops look dry.
 They will continue cooking slightly on the sheet pan while cooling.

-• To make circle scones instead of triangles, use a biscuit cutter.
-For mini lemon scones, just cut the triangles to the desired size and adjust the baking time as needed.
-(When deciding size, note that they will puff and rise larger than the size you cut them.)
+• To make circle scones, use a biscuit cutter.
+For mini lemon scones, cut the triangles smaller and adjust the baking time as needed (they will puff and rise larger than the size you cut them).

 Lemon cream scone with lemon icing dripping around it and fresh lemon wedges in background.